studiohb/msgraph-sdk-ruby/README.md

 ### 2.2 Create an AuthenticationProvider object

-An instance of the **MicrosoftGraphServiceClient** class handles building client.
+An instance of the **GraphServiceClient** class handles building client.
 To create a new instance of this class, you need to provide an instance of **AuthenticationProvider**, which can authenticate requests to Microsoft Graph.

 For an example of how to get an authentication provider, see [choose a Microsoft Graph authentication provider](https://learn.microsoft.com/graph/sdks/choose-authentication-providers?tabs=Ruby).